-The mission of the Nevada Health Workforce Research Center in the Office of Statewide Initiatives is to improve the quantity and quality of information and analysis about health care workforce supply and demand in Nevada.
+The purpose of the Nevada Health Workforce Research Center in the Office of Statewide Initiatives is to improve the collection and anaylsis of data on health care workforce supply and demand to enhance health workforce planning and development in Nevada.
 The vision of the center is to assist health education institutions and policymakers in Nevada understand Nevada’s need for well-prepared health professionals and to better inform investments in Nevada’s health care workforce and health care system.
 The Nevada Health Workforce Research Center aims to be the most trusted source for health care workforce data and analysis in Nevada.

 Current and ongoing Nevada Health Workforce Research Center projects and activities include:

 - Annual publication of the Health Workforce in Nevada report, a comprehensive assessment of statewide and regional health workforce supply and demand in Nevada;

 - Annual publication of the Graduate Medical Education Survey-Nevada, an assessment of postgraduate medical education trends in Nevada;